Your family income estimate

 - reportable fringe benefits, ask your employer first, because how we assess these depends on the type of employer you have

-- early released superannuation, this doesn’t include the First Home Super Saver Scheme or COVID-19 early release of super.
+- early released superannuation, except for the First Home Super Saver Scheme or COVID-19 early release of super.

 If you changed jobs, or started or returned to work, you need to keep this in mind too.